kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/4471-cp-join-kubelet-local-apiserver/README.md

 information to express the idea and why it was not acceptable.
 -->

-### Take the risk of violating kubernetes version skew policy
+### Take the risk of violating Kubernetes version skew policy

-By not introducing the change, users of kubeadm are on risk to hit a case in future where a violation of the kubernetes version skew policy happens and joining a control plane node fails.
+By not introducing the change, users of kubeadm are on risk to hit a case in the future where a violation of the Kubernetes version skew policy happens and joining a control plane node may fail.
-However such a case is rare.
+We anticipate such cases to be rare.

 ### Use external etcd